yren48/Reaction_Diffusion_Model/README.md

 # Reaction-Diffusion Model

-This repository provides the MATLAB implementation of the reaction-diffusion model for the vapor phase infiltration (VPI) process from Ren et al. (2021).
+This repository provides the MATLAB implementation of the reaction-diffusion model for the vapor phase infiltration (VPI) process in our paper "[Reaction−Diffusion Transport Model to Predict Precursor Uptake and Spatial Distribution in Vapor-Phase Infiltration Processes][1]".

 `TMA_PMMA.m` contains the source code for the numerically solving the partial differential equations. `experiment.m` contains the code for inputting the required variables and then call the numerical solver in `TMA_PMMA.m`.
 Here is an example from `experiment.m` for using the code.